-Adaptability and versatility are critical components for survival of any species.
+Adaptability and versatility are components for survival of any species.
 In order to be effective, it seems prudent for civilization's societies to work together as one, integrating aggregate consensus of relevant international urban Community Weighted Value (CWV)'s of impacted areas into a CCAP, or global plan of action.
-This CCAP may then be directed mitigation toward against harmful environments conducive to in-situ disasters.
-The world's nations may respectively collect CWV impacts from respective communities (urban, agricultural, scientific, etc.); build internal consensus, monitor climatic change ECV's; and further develop a CCAP.
-This
+Fig. 2 illustrates the Urban Climate Community's impact values.
+This CCAP may then be directed toward mitigation against harmful environments conducive to in-situ disasters.
+The world's nations may respectively collect CWV impacts from their respective communities (urban, agricultural, scientific, etc.); build internal consensus, monitor climatic change ECV's; and further develop a CCAP.
+This CCAP may then derive its support from global consensus through national and international collaboration that could focus upon the realistic prevention of adverse weather change.

-Figure 2: Subject Matter Expert (SME) Interface for CDR's and ECV's include specific impacts and values within urban climatology.
-Atmospheric, terrestrial and oceanic domains ECVs/CDRs have gray, brown and blue- colored backgrounds, respectively.
+Fig. 2: Subject Matter Expert (SME) Interface for CDR's and ECV's include specific impacts and values within urban climatology.
+Atmospheric, terrestrial and oceanic domains ECVs/CDRs have gray, light brown, and blue backgrounds, respectively.